atom-box/grayArrays/readMe.md

 # Coding Bat Exercises

 ## The original
-The original coding bat is a really efficient lightweight drill site for writing five line snippets of code.
+The original coding bat is a really efficient lightweight drill site at Stanford University for writing five line snippets of code.
 ## My activity
 The Coding Bat site is only for Python and Java.
 I'm implementing some of its exercises in JS.